Tag Archives: Matthew Vaughn

 This is probably unsurprising since Kingsman – The Golden Circle is a sequel but I did not enjoy this movie as much as the original.
 In director Matthew Vaughn’s sequel, the Kingsman head offices are blown up and the kingsmen must team up with an allied spy organisation in the US.

 As for the matter of the main villain of vaughn’s movie, let’s just say that I have officially found a Julianne Moore performance I do not like.
-In the role of the villain, I did not fully buy into her evil.
-Is her face simply far too angelic for the kind of evil required?
+In the role of the villain, I did not fully buy into her evil, which begs the question, is her face simply far too angelic for the kind of moral turpitude required?
 Maybe.
 What I know for sure is that I didn’t see it in her eyes or feel it through her words and I needed to.

 Watch it if you’re very curious.